sleeptoken/zettelkasten/Common Intent Vulnerabilities.md

 Source: #android
 # Intent Redirect

-Let's talk about the vulnerability, or rather, the vulnerable code pattern that led to many issues in many apps.
-It's often called Intent Forwarding
 As you know, intents are complex objects that can carry a lot of different values, including other intents.

 this is the code that is reason for this vulnerability found in flag5 in the attack surface app